epfl-lasa/kuka-lwr-ros/README.md

 # Quick start (real robot)

-Once the robot is turned on and you have loaded your script open the FRI such that the you see in the KUKA interface
-pannel: **FRI-Ctrl FRI successfully opened**.
+Once the robot is turned on and you have loaded your script open the FRI such that in the KUKA interface you see the following message: **FRI-Ctrl FRI successfully opened**.

 In a terminal run the following:
 ```sh